 All it takes to screen tenants is to ask a few questions and perform one or two background checks.
-Some of the questions a good property manager will ask include:
+The questions in a tenant interview should include:

 If a tenant needs a guarantor, it is important to collect and verify contact information for them too.
 Responsible property managers may even contact a tenant’s previous landlords in order to collect references.